j-bruel/Register/README.md

 ## Overview

-Modern cross platforms C++ API for cRegisters.
-Register are smart memory, data manager, allowing to interact and persist data in an architectural, dynamic and simplified way.
+Modern cross-platform C++ API for Registers.
+Register is a smart memory, data manager, allowing to interact and persist data in an architectural, dynamic and simplified way.

 ## What is a Register

 ### Philosophy

-Register is the siplest way to store and manage data in a rich and configurable environment.
+Register is the simplest way to store and manage data in a rich and configurable environment.

-***Endless possibilities and user friendly.***
+***Endless possibilities and user-friendly.***

 ### How does it work

-Based on xml, cRegister are not only a data mapper. cRegister is to itself an environment in its own right.
-He is able to store a simple key / value data but this is the goal of the register.
+Based on xml, Register are not only a data mapper.
+Register is to itself an environment in its own right.
+He is able to store a simple key / value data but this is not his only goal.

-The cRegister goal is to connect several register together, link data, use legacy and storage / runtime evaluation.
+The Register goal is to connect several registers together, link data, apply rights, use legacy and storage / runtime evaluation.

-More usecase and information's comming on futur release.
+More use case and information are coming on future release.

 ## Features